White Banners: Plot

-On a dreary, cold and snowy day in a small town in 1919 Indiana, a peddler named Hannah Parmalee (Bainter) appears at the door of a kind couple, Paul Ward (Rains) and his wife, Marcia (Johnson), selling apple peelers.
-Asked by Mrs. Ward to come inside and warm up, Hannah sees they are struggling financially and are in need of some domestic help.
+On a dreary, cold, and snowy day in a small town in 1919 Indiana, peddler Hannah Parmalee (Bainter) appears at the door of a kind couple, Paul Ward (Rains) and his wife, Marcia (Johnson), selling apple peelers.
+Asked by Mrs. Ward to come inside and warm up, Hannah sees that they are struggling financially and are in need of some domestic help.
 She offers her services and becomes their cook and housekeeper for room and board.

 Mr. Ward, a science teacher by day, is an inventor by night attempting to create something that will provide sufficient money for Marcia, their teenaged daughter Sally (Granville) and their new baby, to have some luxuries in life.
 Hannah, who is extremely wise and helpful, comes up with some good ideas.
 She persuades Ward to sell old and useless furniture to raise money and make a place for his work in the basement.

 Their teenaged neighbor, Peter Trimble (Cooper), is one of Ward's students and the son of the richest man in town, Sam Trimble (O'Neill).
 Hannah is very pleased to know Peter and to be a part of his life.
 In her devotion to him, however, she is never able to indulge the motherly instinct she feels, except in an indirect way.
 He is very good at science and, after Hannah suggests that he set a good example for the boy, Ward asks young Trimble to become his assistant.
 Sally develops a crush on Peter.

 Ward's invention, an "iceless icebox," is unintentionally revealed by Peter to local mechanics Joe Ellis (William Pawley) and his brother Bill (Edward Pawley).
 When the Ellis brothers steal it and have it patented, Peter feels so bad about what he did that he lies when Ward asks him about it.
 In the meantime, Sally becomes ill with pneumonia.

 Hannah persuades Ward that it is best to "turn the other cheek" and to give young Peter another chance.
-Ward then develops a new and better feature for his invention, which is on its way to becoming a great electric refrigerator for homes.
+Ward then develops a new and better feature for his invention, which is on its way to becoming an electric home refrigerator.
 Sally recovers and she and her mother, Marcia, leave on a trip with the baby.

-Another crisis arises, however, when Thomas Bradford (James Stephenson), a wealthy businessman from Chicago, arrives to discuss financing of Ward's invention.
+Another crisis arises, however, when wealthy Chicago businessman Thomas Bradford (James Stephenson) arrives to discuss financing of Ward's invention.
 Hannah reveals to Ward that Peter Trimble is her son who she was forced to give up all those years ago because he was born out of wedlock.
-Sam Trimble adopted him after his own baby died, but Bradford is the boy's real father.
+Sam Trimble adopted him after his own baby died, but Bradford is the boy's biological father.
 When Bradford finds out that Peter is his son, he wants to claim him.
-Hannah, however, persuades him to not reveal the truth to Peter.
+Hannah, however, persuades him not to reveal the truth to Peter.

-Hannah, satisfied with the kind of young man her son has become, and that he is on the right path in life, leaves with Peter believing that his adoptive parents are his biological parents.
+Satisfied with the kind of young man her son has become, and that he is on the right path in life, Hannah, leaves without Peter, who believes that his adoptive parents are his biological parents.
 She walks off into the wintry landscape.